HabanaAI/Model-References/PyTorch/examples/gpu_migration/generative_models/stable-diffusion/README.md

 * Changed README.
 * Changed default config and ckpt in scripts/txt2img.py.
 * Removed pytorch-lightning and torchmetrics from requirements.txt.
-* Added HPU Graph support.
+* Added HPU Graphs support.

 ## Enabling the Model from Scratch
-Habana provides scripts ready-to-use on Gaudi.
+Intel Gaudi provides scripts ready-to-use on Gaudi.
-Listed below are the steps to enable the model from a reference source.
+Follow the below steps to enable the model from a reference source.

 This section outlines the overall procedure for enabling any given model with GPU migration feature.
 However, model-specific modifications will be required to enable the functionality and improve performance.